xzhang8102/MERN_Web_App/README.md

 Illustration by SAM JI from dribbble.com

-- Authenticate user with json web toke
+- Defined an middleware to authticate user with json web toke

 To run this app you need to have a json file under config folder contains:
 - a MongoDB uri for mongoose to connect